ApprenticeAI/frapy/docs/topics/architecture.rst

 .. image:: _images/frapy_architecture_02.png
    :width: 700
    :height: 470
-   :alt: Scrapy architecture
+   :alt: Frapy architecture

-The data flow in Scrapy is controlled by the execution engine, and goes like
+The data flow in Frapy is controlled by the execution engine, and goes like
 this:

 1. The :ref:`Engine <component-engine>` gets the initial Requests to crawl from the